 3.The Fault in Our Stars by John Green

-This famous fictional novel features a young woman named Hazel dealing with terminal cancer.
+The famous novel The Fault in Our Stars features a young woman named Hazel dealing with terminal cancer.
 The book’s mushy heartfelt center focuses on understanding that those who are dying of cancer still live, love, and yearn.

 With humor and grace (literally, as Hazel’s middle name is Grace), we witness her life-changing moment when she meets fellow cancer patient Augustus.
 They become two young lovers, both managing the stress of cancer with avid frankness and gallows humor.